FORD FOUNDATION SENIOR FELLOWSHIP

 The Fellow will be expected to devote full time to the proposed research project during the fellowship period.
 During the term of the fellowship, the Ford Foundation Senior Fellow will not have any other obligations at their university.
 If feasible and desirable for the conduct of the research, the Fellow may work full or part-time, in residence, at a location away from their university.
 Location options include working at the Ford Foundation in New York, at the Academies in Washington, D.C., or at another location suitable for the approved work plan.
 The rationale for choice of location should be clearly articulated in the applicant’s Technical Work Plan, as described below.

-Upon completion, the Fellow will be required to present their research in a plenary talk at the annual Conference of Ford Fellows.
+Upon completion, the Fellow will be required to present their research in a plenary talk at the annual Conference of Ford Fellows or approved similar venue.

 Application materials include the following:

 The Curriculum Vitae (limit 10 pages) should include the following:

 - A detailed Technical Work Plan (see instructions below)

 - Letter(s) of cooperation (see specifications below)

 - Host letter (see specifications below)